ONTAP Autonomous Ransomware Protection use cases and considerations

-Autonomous Ransomwware Protection (ARP) is available for NAS workloads beginning with ONTAP 9.10.1.
+Autonomous Ransomware Protection (ARP) is available for NAS workloads beginning with ONTAP 9.10.1 and SAN workloads beginning in ONTAP 9.17.1.
 Before deploying ARP, you should be aware of the recommended uses and supported configurations as well as performance implications.

 Supported and unsupported configurations